cscorley/dissertation/chapters/1_introduction/0_introduction.md

 recovery [@Asuncion-etal_2010], and several other areas [@Biggers_2012].
 Yet, while researchers have had success in using topic models on source code entities, there is a fundamental issue with the current approaches.
-This issue is that the input documents used to build a topic model are source code entities, and will be the motivating point of this work.
+This issue is that the input documents used to build a topic model are often source code entities, and will be the motivating point of this work.